Mercury: Fast, Pockmarked and Shrinking

 Advertisement

-The planet finishes a new rotation around its own axis once every 58.65 Earth days.
+The rocky planet finishes a new rotation around its own axis once every 58.65 Earth days.
 If you've got a head for numbers, you might've noticed something peculiar.
 When we round 58.65 and 87.97 up to the nearest whole numbers, we get 59 and 88.

 Guess what?
-The No. 59 is exactly two-thirds of 88.
+The number 59 is almost exactly two-thirds of 88.

 Here's why those figures matter.
 Pretend you're an astronaut camping out on Mercury's surface.
 While we're at it, let's say you get to watch the sun rise early in your stay.
 Be sure to have a camera handy.
 According to the European Space Agency, you'd have to wait 176 Earth days before the sun rises again.